 - Whooping Cough

-- Q How common are bacterial throat infections?
+- Q For how long are bacterial throat infections contagious?

 - Q What can cause a cough in a child?

-- Q How do I manage my bacterial throat infection?
+- Q How does the throat look during a bacterial throat infection?